edwinb/Idris2-boot/docs/source/tutorial/typesfuns.rst

     x.a.b.c
     map (.a.b.c) xs

-There must be no spaces after the dots.
+For the dot notation, there must be no spaces after the dots but there may be spaces before the dots.
+The composite projection must be parenthesised, otherwise ``map .a.b.c xs`` would be understood as ``map.a.b.c xs``.

 Nested record fields can be accessed using the prefix notation, too: